Hvass-Labs/swarmops/README.md

 Optimization Demo
 -----------------

-A short demo for optimizing benchmark problems is found in demo-optimize.py The easiest way to learn how to use SwarmOps for optimizing a problem is to study and modify this file.
+A short demo for optimizing benchmark problems is found in `demo-optimize.py` The easiest way to learn how to use SwarmOps for optimizing a problem is to study and modify this file.
 The source-code is generally well-documented.

-To execute the file, type the following in a Linux terminal in the directory where you installed swarmops:
+To execute the file, type the following in a Linux terminal in the directory where you installed the swarmops source-code from GitHub:

     python demo-optimize.py